0xPolygon/cosmos-sdk/x/gov/README.md

 * **Claiming deposit:** Users that deposited on proposals can recover their deposits if the proposal was accepted or rejected.
 If the proposal was vetoed, or never entered voting period (minimum deposit not reached within deposit period), the deposit is burned.

+The burn functionality is not supported by Heimdall, hence in any case the deposit is refunded to the proposer.
+Also, Heimdall does not support delegation, hence the inheritance is not to be considered.

 This module is in use on the Cosmos Hub (a.k.a [gaia](https://github.com/cosmos/gaia)).
 Features that may be added in the future are described in [Future Improvements](#future-improvements).

 ## Contents

-The following specification uses *ATOM* as the native staking token.
-The module can be adapted to any Proof-Of-Stake blockchain by replacing *ATOM* with the native staking token of the chain.
+The following specification uses *MATIC* as the native staking token.
+The module can be adapted to any Proof-Of-Stake blockchain by replacing *MATIC* with the native staking token of the chain.

 * [Concepts](#concepts)